ucl-exoplanets/Spectra_Sensitivity_analysis/README.md

 To replicate the exact computing environment, please install the `pip install` packages according to `requirements.txt`.
 ## Installation
+1. Download the code using `git clone`, or as a `zip` file
+2. Install the package using `pip install . `
+3. To replicate the exact computing environment: `pip install -r requirements.txt`

 ## How to use it
 There are two ways to use the code: